jaredc23/iMessageWrapped/README.md

 Create a directory that you will use to store your data.
 It can be anywhere such as your Desktop for example.

-Copy in the three executables (in Backend/dist/) into the directory you just created(iPhoneBackup, MessageParser, MessagesWrapped)
+Copy in the three executables (Not the .dmg files) (in Release 1.0 folder) into the directory you just created(iPhoneBackup, MessageParser, MessagesWrapped)

 Then run the following executable: